 In accordance with IFRS15 Revenue from Contracts with Customers, the Council has determined whether it is acting as a Principal or Agent when accounting for the grant income received and distributed.
-Where it acts as an Agent, the income and expenditure has not been reflected in the authority's financial statements and has been recorded as a net position.
-Where it has acted as a Principal, the income and expenditure are both shown gross in the CIES.
+Where it acts as an Agent (acting as an intermediary), the income and expenditure has not been reflected in the authority's financial statements and has been recorded as a net position.
+Where it has acted as a Principal (acting on its own behalf), the income and expenditure are both shown gross in the CIES.
 The total value of Agent transactions is £12,931,186 income received and £10,996,916 payments made.
 The total value of Principal transactions is £1,118,223 income received and £1,251,862 payments made.
 The balance of grant income received has been carried forward as an Income in Advance on the balance sheet for either future distribution or potential repayment to central government.